 The dead travel on a “cloud path”9 over land from Mt.
 St. Helena and elsewhere, to get to this destination; they travel on an úte-mugu, dead people’s road.10

 In many Indigenous traditions, spirits are known to travel in a straight line, from point to point.
 The Miwok and Ohlone can learn the route of the úte-mugu before they die, be guided along the way, or have it mapped and managed for them, so they are not lost.

 Across the width of Tomales Point are two straight pathways of granitic rock slabs, with a space between them.
 They are bisected at the ridge line by Tomales Point Trail, with one end pointing to the northeast, and the other to the southwest.
 There are different estimates of the divergent angle of the shorter line, from 6 to 10 degrees.
 The two lines total about 846 feet long, end to end.

-Granite lines at Tamales Point are crossed by trail.
+Granite lines are crossed by Tomales Point Trail.
 Source: Google Earth

 While a research project about the site admits, “An oral tradition says that it was built during prehistoric times by the Coast Miwok,” researchers concluded, “historical and circumstantial evidence associates it with nearby ranches.”11

 However, the lines are older than most local American settlement.
 “The rock line is man-made and appears on an 1862 Coast Survey map.”12 It was noted to be on an 1854 survey map13 and acknowledged by historians that it “may have been constructed by ‘paleo-Indians.’”14 Janes reported, “the stone metrics data set [from Wing, et als., 2015] reveals several features that do not suggest a wall or property line.”15